You’re Not Alone: Starting College When You Are Blind or Visually Impaired

 - Keep in mind that this is just the start of a rewarding transition.
 For now, you’re just learning the ropes, but soon you’ll be moving into another, more informed and self-assured phase of your life.

-For more information about helping students prepare for their new life in college, develop useful skills, and negotiate for and coordinate appropriate services check out the AFB Press book College Bound: Practical Steps for Students Who Are Blind or Visually Impaired, available in the AFB Store at www.afb.org/store or by calling 1-800-232-3044.
+For more information about helping students prepare for their new life in college, developing useful skills, and negotiating for and coordinating appropriate services, check out the AFB Press book College Bound: Practical Steps for Students Who Are Blind or Visually Impaired, available in the AFB Store at aphcareerconnect.org/store or by calling 1-800-232-3044.